As developers, we find mobile platforms (Android, iOS, Win8) are

 class and "extra" data keys at Router.MsgKey

 class which you get when you add the client jar file to your

 PeerDeviceNet's IDL APIs define

 purely asynchronous methods and callbacks.
-To use these apis, you
+To access Router

 - Messenger api.